AWChristoph/bitter/README.md

-# Bitter - corporate collaboration
+# Bitter - open journalism

 This is the bitter application, made in London/UK [*Bitter*](https://github.com/AWChristoph/bitter)